 - Change the location.
-Instead of expensive private tennis lessons, look into city or county courts that often offer free instruction for kids.
+Instead of expensive private tennis lessons, look into city or county courts that often offer free instruction for kids, if they need apparel, you can get from tennisinformation.net.
 And this year, try a road trip to a nearby state rather than summer flights.

 - Making the most of family meals: Dining in is in the new dining out this year.
 Re-create family restaurant favorites such as Italian pasta dishes or hamburgers with everyone’s help.

 An active part of the Mom It Forward team, Jyl primarily writes about parenting, social good, and all things travel related.
 In a past life, Jyl was an award-winning copywriter and designer of corporate training programs for Fortune 100 companies.
 Offline, Jyl is married to @TroyPattee; a mom to two teen boys and a beagle named #Hashtag; loves large amounts of cheese, dancing, and traveling; and lives in the beautiful Rocky Mountains.
 Topping her bucket list is the goal to visit 50 countries by the time she's 50.

 Latest posts by Jyl Johnson Pattee (see all)